Bucharest’s Old Town

 Hanul cu Tei (“The Linden Inn”), built in 1833, is a passage between the streets of Lipscani and Blanari, wide enough to let pass a cart.
 The Linden Inn had a lucky fate: miraculously spared by the Great Fire of 1847, the Inn was carefully restored in the 1970s and preserves intact the atmosphere of early 19th century.
 Inside its tiny shops with iron shutters one can find beautiful art and antiquities galleries, painting materials stores and a cellar bar.

-The entire area beneath the Old Town is teeming with deep basements and cellars of former inns, shops and boyar houses, as well as communicating networks of hiding places and refuge passages from the Princely Court, one of ”Bucharest secrets”.
-Part of former Serban Voda Inn’s vaulted caves have been uncovered and can be admired, behind a protective glass, in front of the National Bank Palace on Lipscani Street.
+The entire area beneath the Old Town is teeming with deep basements and cellars of former inns, shops and boyar houses, as well as communicating networks of hiding places and refuge passages from the Princely Court.
+Part of former Serban Voda Inn’s vaulted caves have been uncovered in front of the National Bank Palace on Lipscani Street.